-Ron and Wayne are recognized industry leaders, all of whom work on assignments daily.
+Ron and Wayne are recognized industry leaders, working on assignments daily.

 No wonder Paragon enjoys a prime place in our industry.
 The collective experience of our board members gives added business synergy, combined with the reputation and delivery of a quality service by our investigation team, all reflected in the high quality of work our clients have come to expect.